ahmadsherif/byebug-color-printer/README.md

-# Byebug::Color::Printer
+# Byebug-Color-Printer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/byebug/color/printer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Colorizes some of Byebug output for ease of readability.
+Right now, only the backtrace is colorized, but there's room for other stuff to be colorized.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile then you're all set:

 ```ruby
 gem 'byebug-color-printer'